 - Allow the glaze to set (at room temperature or uncovered in the refrigerator) before slicing.
 Sprinkle individual slices with flakes of salt before serving, if desired.
 Cover tightly and refrigerate any leftovers.

-It is definitely a sweet cake, particularly if you use sweet apples. 🙂 I'm glad you were able to reduce the sugar to your liking!
+As explained in the post, Texas sheet cakes are definitely sweet, particularly if you use sweet apples. 🙂 I'm glad you were able to reduce the sugar to your liking!

 My batter was super thick i couldnt pour it.
 Is that right or did i do something wrong??